dappforce/subsocial-docs/docs/develop/getting-started/blockchain-structure/Entities.md

 ![Space-Post-Reaction](../../../../static/img/entities.png)

 In order to have an understanding of the SDK it is not necessary to know the implementation of the substrate based pallets that compose Subsocial.
-However, understanding the relations between Subsocial entitis can help you build within the SDK.
+However, understanding the relations between Subsocial entities can help you build within the SDK.

 Subsocial uses the following building blocks to enable social networking: